Constructive feedback: Why it is important and how to give it

 1. Choose the right time and place to give feedback

 The first thing that you need to do is choose the right place.
 The small appreciation feedback can be given to other team members.
-But when you have to include some criticism in your feedback, then it is best to do it in a one-on-one meeting.
+But when you have to include criticism in your feedback, it is best to do it in a one-on-one meeting.
 This way, team members would not feel embarrassed among other team members.

 2. Emotional Intelligence

-Pro Tip Icon Pro Tip: Controlling your emotions before delivering feedback can help you get the best results.
+Pro Tip: Controlling your emotions before delivering feedback can help you get the best results.

 3. You need to talk about the situation rather than the individual

 The feedback can be constructive if it is more about the results rather than biased thoughts about an employee’s traits.
-If the feedback is focused on the recipient, then this can be considered a personal attack inspired by personal emotions.
+If the feedback is focused on the recipient, this can be considered a personal attack inspired by emotions.

 4. Balance criticism with some praise